mariusrubo/Unity-IIR-Realtime-Filtering/README.md

 * For receiving data in Unity through LSL, see this excellent repository: https://github.com/xfleckx/LSL4Unity

 # License
 These scripts run under the GPLv3 license.
-See the comments inside the scripts for more details and ideas on how to adapt them for your own projects.